RedisAI/RedisAI/README.md

 # RedisAI

-A Redis module for serving tensors and executing deep learning graphs.
+A Redis module for serving tensors and executing deep learning models.
 Expect changes in the API and internals.

 ## Cloning